RonIovine/pshell/README.md

 Note that there are 2 versions of the pshell UDP/Unix client programs, `pshell`, which is a compiled 'C' implementation, and `pshell.py`, which is a Python implementation.
-Any of those can interface to any of the ['pshellServerDemo'](#pshellServerDemo) programs for all 3 languages.
+Any of those can interface to any of the ['pshellServerDemo'](#pshellServerDemo) programs for all 3 languages as well as the ['traceFilterDemo'](#traceFilterDemo) program.
 The pshell client programs both take a `-h` to show the usage as follows:
 ```
 $ pshell -h